 Virtual Reality is the new frontier for training – and it’s here to stay.
 Several studies have shown the advantages of using VR for training, and as the technology develops, those advantages grow.

 Presence is the key to learning.
 When learners feel present and immersed in a situation, their brains become more accurate at encoding memories.
-VR activates the brain’s motor cortex and sensory system in a similar way to a real life experience.
-This is why VR is a viable alternative to training in risky environments – you can achieve the same level of learning through VR as you can from the real thing, with none of the risk.
+VR activates the brain’s motor cortex and sensory system in a similar way to a real-life experience.
+This is why VR is a viable alternative to training in risky environments – you can achieve the same level of learning through VR as you can from the real thing, with none of the risks.

 A recent University study showed a 9% improvement in memory when learners used VR to learn instead of a desktop computer.
 Another study by tech company STRIVR found that learning with VR was 12% faster than traditional training methods.
 Both studies cite presence as a major possible reason for the effectiveness of VR.